Fear of Public Speaking

 As therapy progresses a fear hierarchy will be developed between psychotherapist and client.
 This hierarchy will start with less challenging public speaking tasks, gradually increasing in difficulty.
 This allows the individual to gradually expose themselves to feared sensations and panic like symptoms in a controlled and measured way.
 ACT as the acronym suggests involves taking action towards the kind of person you want to be and the kind of life you want to live regardless of how you feel.
 ACT suggests not to let emotions such as fear dictate the direction of your life.
 You simply take action in your desired direction and let all your emotions come along for the ride.

 Many clients I have counselled have also gone onto do public speaking courses as part of their exposure therapy.
-These courses are fantastic because they closely replicate common public speaking scenarios, and many people are there to boost their public speaking confidence as well.
-Toastmasters International (I have no affiliation), for example, “is a not for profit training organisation that focuses on communication and leadership development.”
-They run programs in almost every city in the world.
-Chances are you can find one near you.
-Alternately you could join a drama club or perhaps an improvisational comedy club, anything that will replicate the fear of performing in public.
+Alternately you could join a drama club or perhaps an improvisational comedy club or anything that will replicate the fear of speaking and performing in public.

 Of course, partaking in a public speaking program is not necessary to gain more confidence in public speaking.
 However public speaking will be a key ingredient in your recovery.
 Some people hope that psychotherapy will help them to get rid of their fears so they can deliver a speech with confidence.
 Unfortunately, this is not realistic, and anyone offering such promises is either misinformed or lying.
 Overcoming this fear and gaining confidence in public speaking will require you to expose yourself to this fear.
 As the old saying goes you need to “feel the fear and do it anyway.”
 But, with the right support, treatment plan, and the willingness to take some risks you will develop the necessary skills to become a confident and effective public speaker.